BerfinTaskin/DL_NLP/README.md

 4. **K-Bin Ensemble**
 To reduce variance and improve robustness, we trained an ensemble of models on different random partitions (“bins”) of the training data.
 Each model was trained independently on one bin, and predictions were aggregated by averaging probabilities across models.
 This K-bin ensembling helps stabilize performance, reduces sensitivity to random initialization, and improves generalization on the dev and test sets.

-We combined techniques such as logits output, BCEWithLogitsLoss with pos_weight, mean pooling, and K-bin ensembling, alongside regularization strategies like gradient clipping, dropout, and learning-rate scheduling.
-These changes helped stabilize training, handle class imbalance, and improve generalization, with the best results achieved when methods were applied together.

 5. Data Augmentation Pipeline (ETPC)

 We extended the ETPC training dataset to improve robustness and balance for BART paraphrase type detection.
 Steps implemented in our augmentation script:
   -  Preserve original pairs
   -  Back-translation (EN → DE → EN)